olsenben/relax-data-science-challenge/README.md

 us understand your approach.
 Please note any factors you considered or investigation you did, even if they did not pan out.
 Feel free to identify any further research or data you think would be valuable.

-## Begin by loading up the data and previewing it